 Our goals are education, conservation and preservation of the land.
 Our ultimate goal is putting the land in trust for future generations.

 Good time to go

-From May to October there isn't a bad day to be at Badger Creek Ranch.
+From May through September there isn't a bad day to be at Badger Creek Ranch.

 Children at the Ranch

-While we love children of all ages, due to the nature of our horse program and cattle work, guests must be able to ride independently.
-This is a more adult-focused ranch vacation and to get the most out of a BCR stay, we recommend that our guests be at least 14 years of age.
+Working Ranch Stewardship package - While we love children of all ages, due to the nature of our horse program and cattle work, guests must be able to ride independently.
+This is a more adult-focused ranch stay and to get the most out of a BCR stay, we recommend that our guests be at least 13 years of age.